Geomnyongso

-Geomryeongso is a natural spring in South Korea, and is considered to be the source of the Han River, the river that travels through the capital city of Seoul.
+Geomnyongso is a natural spring in South Korea, and is considered to be the source of the Han River, the river that travels through the capital city of Seoul.
 This spring was designated in 2010 as a national "scenic spot".

 History

 As the spring was approved to become a national tourist destination, the local government began creating plans in order to preserve the natural environment of the spring as tourist levels increase.

 Geography

 The spring is located at the foothills of Geumdaebong.

 The total area of the natural area is about 91,745 km2.